When it comes to our bowels — and their movements — we may not give them much thought. Of course, when things are not going well, we notice.

 Here, colorectal surgeon Sarah Vogler, MD, offers five tips for healthy bowels:

 1. Don’t ignore rectal bleeding

 Two problems are usually responsible for blood on the paper, on the stool or in the toilet: hemorrhoids and anal fissures.
 The good news is that both problems are usually easy to fix.
-Find out what you need to know about rectal bleeding.

 2. Be careful not to be overzealous when you wipe